 Stocks are ownership—forever.
 There are very few constraints, no bounds, no guarantees.
 Stocks are generally called “equity.”
 Although the stock market often commands more media attention, the bond market is even bigger.
 It is vital to the ongoing operation of both the public and private sectors.

-Bonds are issued to raise money for cities, states, the federal government and corporations.
+Cities, states, the federal government and corporations issue bonds to raise money.
 The primary and secondary bond markets are an essential part of the capital-raising process.

 Bonds are bought and sold in huge quantities in the U.S. and around the world.
 Some bonds are easier to buy and sell than others—but that doesn’t stop investors from trading all kinds of bonds virtually every second of every trading day.